Computer Science (B.C.S.)

 - PHYS-235 Introductory Physics: Electricity and Magnetism

-The following course schedule provides a suggested framework for students pursuing the BCS degree, assuming that they have had some high school language and will do a senior project (instead of an internship).
+The following course schedule provides a suggested framework for students pursuing the BCS degree.
 Any exemptions a student can bring from high school would increase the flexibility of this schedule.

 Computer science research, Software developer/engineer, Database administrator, Network/system administrator, Information security, Web developer